Groupe Atlantic: History

 In 2015 Ideal, Keston and Gledhill (United Kingdom) were acquired, and the Billy-Berclau (France) site was created.
 In 2016, the Trappes (France) site was created, followed by the acquisition in 2017 of Thercon (Belgium) and Orcon (Netherlands) were acquired.
 Thanks to the dynamism of the Asian market, the group has accelerated its development there, with the creation of two new sites in 2017: Kutaisi (Georgia) and Dehradun (India).
 They were followed by the creation of a new plant in İzmir in 2018.

 In 2019 ACV (Belgium) was acquired, and in 2021, 70% of ThermicEnergy (Germany) were acquired.

+In December 2025, the group announced its agreement to be acquired by the Japanese-American group Paloma Rheem for an amount exceeding 3 billion euros.
+As of December 23, 2025, the acquisition is still subject to authorization from the Ministry of the Economy and the Dreets of the Pays de la Loire.